kworathur/RNA-Seq-Pipeline/README.md

 # RNA-Seq-Pipeline
-A pipeline for processing RNA-seq reads
+An RNA-seq pipeline implemented as a bash script:
+* Perform trimming of low-quality reads and adapter sequences